- How do I apply?

 - How much does it cost?

 - When should I apply?

-- What if I get refused?
+- What if my application is refused?

 - I have started an application for a document certifying permanent residence.
 Should I still apply or should I wait for the new system to come into place?